tidal-music/networktime/README.md

 ## Usage

 Create your `SNTPClient` via its constructor.
-Its API allows you to toggle synchronization (starts off) and to retrieve the time based on the latest successful synchronization, if any.
+Its API allows you to toggle synchronization (starts off) and to retrieve the time based on the latest successful synchronization.

-The property that retrieves the aforementioned time is nullable as it will return `null` if no synchronization has occurred successfully during the lifetime of the process and no backup file has been specified for the `SNTPClient` instance or said file contains no valid prior synchronization data.
+The nullable property `epochTime` retrieves the aforementioned time will return `null` if no synchronization has occurred successfully during the lifetime of the process and no backup file has been specified for the `SNTPClient` instance or said file contains no valid prior synchronization data.

+As an alternative, the `blockingEpochTime` method can be used to suspend the caller until a valid synchronization or backup restoration occurs to avoid a nullable return type.

 ## networktime-singletons